Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

  * Flanks and Center: The Battlefield is further divided into left flank, center, and right flank, offering strategic options for unit placement and movement.
  * Attack Range: Each Unit card has a designated attack range (Close, Mid, or Far) that determines which quadrants it can attack from its current position.

+### F. Player Areas and Card Control

+Each player controls their own set of Battlefield quadrants (Front Left, Front Center, Front Right, Back Left, Back Center, Back Right), their Mission Card Area, their Deck, their Discard Pile, and their Loadout Area.
+Unless a card effect or game rule specifically states otherwise, players may only deploy, move, or place their cards and effects into their own areas of play.
+Players may not physically move, touch, or otherwise manipulate cards or components within an opponent's designated play areas, except when an opponent's card is destroyed and moved to their Discard Pile as a result of gameplay.

 ## VI.
 Winning the Game

 In Quantum Nexus, victory can be achieved through two distinct paths, each requiring different strategic approaches and tactical execution.